Welding-underwater,

 Specifications

-which provides essential information to all involved:
+The essential information is important to all involved:

-- To the welding engineer, for selecting the recommended Welding-underwater
+- To the welding engineer, for selecting the recommended Welding-underwater process (wet or dry),

-- To the stress engineer, for verifying the requirements of fitness for
+- To the stress engineer, for verifying the requirements of fitness for purpose,

 - To the design engineer, for specifying details in structural fabrication,